 The Employer Advisory Board is actively recruiting new members.
-This is a volunteer board for companies that use game engines and other 3D tools to ship their products and personally employ staff that use these tool sets as part of their day-to-day job.
-Members of the EAB advise on industry standards, provide subject matter experts for informational interviews, and help determine what Universal job profiles should be made next.
+This is a volunteer board for companies that use RT3D tools to ship their products and personally employ staff that use RT3D tool sets as part of their day-to-day job.
+Members of the EAB advise on industry standards, provide subject matter experts for informational interviews, and help determine what Universal Job Profiles should be made next.
 If your company is interested in learning more and potentially joining the board, please fill out this form.